TheRealToxicDev/ToxicAntiCheat/README.md

 ToxicAntiCheat is a resource for FiveM to detect hackers and ban them from your server.

-⚠️ Not following all the instructions will result in a possible ban, this resource cannot work correctly without proper installation.
+⚠️ Not following all the instructions will result in a possible ban, this resource cannot work correctly without proper installation. ⚠️

-Also, using this resource is at your own risk and is not a magical resource that will stop all hackers.
+Using this resource is at your own risk it is not a magical resource that will stop all hackers.

 ### Requirements
 - None